-It was easy when I lived in Red Lodge, Montana, to announce a potluck dinner on a Monday for that Friday.
-Small town proximity made it simple to work with friends’ schedules, even with everyone busy.
+Living in Red Lodge, Montana, I could announce a potluck dinner party on a Monday for that Friday.
+Small town proximity made it simple to work with each other’s schedules, even with busy calendars.
 In Pittsburgh … well, I have a friend from the opposite side of town whom I haven’t seen for ten months.

 Getting my varied friends together is difficult one-on-one or even for a couple of us to have coffee.
 But a party every month the way I’d prefer?
 Get real.

-Since pulling my friends together is problematic, let’s pretend I’m having a dinner party for a half dozen of my favorite famous (no longer in this world) people.
+Since pulling my friends together is problematic, have a pretend dinner party for my favorite famous (no longer in this world) people.

 Watch me rubbing my hands together in delight at the mere notion.
 Who will I invite?
 Will my invitations be formally scripted or sent via e-mail?
 What will the menu involve?
 Should I opt for a potluck or formal dinner?
 Try for a lingering Saturday evening or a casual brunch on a Sunday afternoon?

 There are so many options to pick from.